rociopiotti/tdd_jottogame/README.md

 # Jotto Game testing with Jest and Enzyme

 Jotto game project from the course React Testing with Jest and Enzyme

 ## Work done

 - Abstractions: findByTestAttr in test/testUtils.js, checkProps in test/testUtils.js, Enzyme adaptar in setupTests.js
+- Setup for connected component with store using .dive() method to get the child component from HOC.
+- Create a storeFactory for each test which use the app settings (reducers and middleware).

 ### Desarrollado por